aaronbloomfield/pdr/labs/lab06/index.md

 For this lab, your program is not required to be leak-free (though it would be good practice to make it so!).

-### Submission requirements ###
+### Submission ###

-In an effort to make this program work with the grading system, you should submit the following files:

-- wordPuzzle.cpp: contains the main() method
-- timer.h/cpp: the code you downloaded for this lab; these files do not need any modifications
-- hashTable.h/cpp: the code for your hash table
-- Makefile: this will compile the program, and create an a.out executable.

-You can submit other files, if you want, up to the maximum allowed by the submission system.
-We are going to compile your code with `make`.
-Your program must compile!
-And it must compile with just the `make` command!  **Don't specify a -o option with clang++, so that it will default to a.out.**  Your program should also conform to the input and output requirements listed in the pre-lab procedure, discussed below, as that is how it will be tested.
-If it doesn't conform to these guidelines, you will receive points off!
+You should submit any files required for your word puzzle solver to run as well as a Makefile that produces an `a.out` executable.

 ### Program Details ###

-**Input grids:** You can expect an input grid file in which the first line is the number of rows, and the second is the number of columns, both as ASCII text digits in unsigned decimal integers.
-The third line is the grid data, with no spaces (i.e. it will be rows X cols number of characters).
-Several example grids available in the labs/lab06/data/ directory.
-Grids will not include whitespace, numbers, punctuation, or special characters.
+**Input grids:** Each input grid file has three lines.
+The first line is the number of rows, and the second is the number of columns, both representable using integers.
+The third line is the grid data, represented by strictly alphabetical characters with no spaces (i.e. it will contain `rows * cols` characters).
+Example grids are available in the labs/lab06/data/ directory.

-**Dictionary files:** The dictionary can be assumed to contain one word per line.
+**Dictionary files:** Dictionaries contain one word per line.
 The longest word in our data files is 22 letters.
-Words which contain a space or other special character (& or ' or -) or number may occur in the dictionary, but would never appear in a valid grid.
+Words which contain non-alphabetical characters may occur in the dictionary, but would never appear in a valid grid.
 Your program should be able to handle dictionaries with such words, although you are not required to put them into the hash table.

 **Timing:** Timer routines are available in the provided source code ([timer.cpp](code/timer.cpp.html) ([src](code/timer.cpp)), [timer.h](code/timer.h.html) ([src](code/timer.h)), and [timer_test.cpp](code/timer_test.cpp.html) ([src](code/timer_test.cpp))).
 We are interested in timing how long it takes to find all valid words in a grid.
 We are NOT interested in how long it takes to fill up the hash table initially.
 Therefore you need to place your timing calls around the outermost loop that contains code in which the grid is actually searched.

 **Valid words:** Your program should *only* report words with three or more letters -- there are simply too many hits if one and two letter words are allowed, and it's difficult to judge correctness, even on very small word searches.